 New Zealand is regularly identified as one of the most desirable countries in the world to visit and for good reason.
-Magnificent scenery, temperate climate, friendly people and a multitude of things to do from thrill seeking adventures to simply taking in the scenery or enjoying a wine tour.
-In fact, aside from driving on the other side of the road it has to be the easiest country in the world to tour.
+Magnificent scenery, temperate climate, friendly people and a multitude of things to do from thrill seeking adventures to simply enjoying a wine tour.
+In fact, aside from driving on the other side of the road, it has to be the easiest country in the world to tour.
 There is no wonder visitors go back time after time.
-Added to this are some amazing hunting opportunities from the mighty red stag, cunning Sika to the Himalayan tahr and European chamois of the Southern Alps.
-In fact there are six species of deer available in New Zealand (red, Sika, fallow, Rusa, Sambar, whitetail) as well as elk, tahr, chamois, wild pigs, goats and Arapawa sheep.
+Added to this are some amazing hunting opportunities from the mighty red stag and cunning Sika to the Himalayan tahr and European chamois of the Southern Alps.
+In fact, there are six species of deer available in New Zealand (red, Sika, fallow, Rusa, Sambar, whitetail) as well as elk, tahr, chamois, wild pigs, goats and Arapawa sheep.

 The fringes of forested areas and high valleys of mixed pasture, scrub and tall beech forest provide ideal habitat for deer.
 They are also perfect for the spot and stalk technique employed for most hunters.

 American hunters arrive into Auckland International Airport after flying from Los Angeles or San Francisco.
-Air New Zealand provides direct flights whereas other options such as Quanta’s are routed through Australia adding 3 hours or more to the journey.
-From Auckland the flight to Taupo where you will be met is only 35 minutes.
+Air New Zealand provides direct flights, whereas other options such as Quantas are routed through Australia, adding three hours or more to the journey.
+From Auckland, the flight to Taupo, where you will be met, is only 35 minutes.
 It is then a further 35 minute drive to reach Poronui.
-Flights leaving out of Los Angeles on Saturday evening arrive in New Zealand early Monday morning with the connecting flight getting them to the lodge by 9.30 AM.
-On the way home remember that you arrive back in the USA on the same day that you leave Auckland!
+Flights leaving out of Los Angeles on Saturday evening arrive in New Zealand early Monday morning, with the connecting flight getting them to the lodge by 9.30 a.m.
+On the way home, remember that you arrive back in the US on the same day that you leave Auckland!

 The climate is classed as temperate though it can be hot and dry in the summer and cold if a southerly storm hits in July or August.
-The weather is usually very settled during the autumn period of the with daytime temperatures range from 50 to 70 though expect cool evenings and a morning frost or two during your stay.
+The weather is usually very settled during the autumn, with daytime temperatures ranging from 50 to 70, though expect cool evenings and a morning frost or two during your stay.

 A number of package options are provided as examples of popular Poronui hunts.
 These can be varied or upgraded or a personalized package developed to suit your particular needs.